What benefits and allowances companies in the Netherlands should offer

 Businesswoman-enjoying-the-company-of-her-god-during-bring-your-dog-to-work-day

 Is your company looking to attract the best and most dedicated talent?
 If so, it’s time to take a look at your benefits and allowances.
-Companies who find themselves struggling to attract the type of calibre they want are likely not offering enticing enough benefits.
+Companies that find themselves struggling to attract top-tier candidates are likely not offering enticing enough benefits.
 In the Netherlands, candidates are used to a certain standard which is often superior to those in other countries.
 This is especially important to keep in mind for companies opening a Dutch office for the first time.

-Employees in the Netherlands are legally entitled to 20 days of paid time off each year, based on a 40-hour work-week.
+Employees in the Netherlands are entitled to a minimum of 4 times the number of hours they work per week as paid holiday leave.
+If working full-time (40 hours per week), an employee is entitled to 160 hours of paid leave per year (equivalent to 20 working days).
 For employees who work less than this, their paid time off allowance is calculated accordingly.
 This differs from countries like the United States, where employees are not entitled to any paid time off by law.
 This is particularly important for companies setting up offices in the Netherlands, so it’s worth working with an expert to ensure you’re following all of the rules correctly.

 Woman enjoying her maternity leave in the NetheralndsParental leave